 What to do if your dog has heatstroke?

 Act fast – but do your best to stay calm.
 Remove your dog from the heat quickly – to the coolest room in the house if you’re at home or to a shaded area if you’re outside.
-Cool your dog down by wetting their fur and offering them water to drink.
-Do both of these things slowly and use cool (not ice-cold) water.
-Wet a towel and dab your dog’s fur with it; encourage them to drink little and often and it’s always worth contacting your vet in these situations as heatstroke can be very dangerous.
+Cool your dog down by wetting their fur with cool water and offering them water to drink.
+Wet a towel with cool water too and dab your dog’s fur with it (don't leave a towel draped on your dog, as it can heat up and not let more heat escape from the body); encourage them to drink little and often and contact your vet as heatstroke can be very dangerous.

 Heatstroke prevention tips